mp3il/bluesnap-ios/README.md

 Parameters:
  - inNavigationController: your viewController's navigationController (to be able to navigate back)
  - animated: how to navigate to the new screen
- - selectedCurrencyCode: 3 characters of the curtrent language code (uppercase)
+ - selectedCurrencyCode: 3 characters of the current language code (uppercase)
  - updateFunc: callback; will be called each time a new value is selected
  -
 Signature: